djalbat/necessary/README.md

 * The `post()` function provides a means to make POST requests.
 Its arguments are identical to the `get()` function.

-In the following example the `queryStringFromParameters()` function from the HTTP utilities is used to encode the content.
+In the following example the `queryStringFromQuery()` function from the HTTP utilities is used to encode the content.
 Note that the `content-type` and `content-length` headers must be set explicitly.
 Also note that there is no argument provided for the content itself, instead an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request:

 ```
 const { pipeline, Readable } = require("stream");

-const content = queryStringFromParameters({
+const content = queryStringFromQuery({
         "name": "John Doe"
       }),
       headers = {
         "content-type": "application/x-www-form-urlencoded",
         "content-length": content.length
       },
-      request = post(host, uri, parameters, headers, (error, response) => {
+      request = post(host, uri, query, headers, (error, response) => {
         // Check for an error

         const { statusCode } = response;